libavg/libavg/sphinxdoc/events.rst

         pressed without a complete release (e.g. LEFTDOWN-RIGHTDOWN-LEFTUP-RIGHTUP), the mouse contact exists for the complete sequence.

-        .. py:attribute:: id

-            A numerical id for this contact.
-This corresponds to the :py:attr:`CursorEvent.cursorid` field.
-Contacts for touch events have unique ids, while contacts for mouse events always have the :py:attr:`id` :py:const:`-1`.
-Read-only.

         .. py:attribute:: age

             Time that has passed since the down event in milliseconds.
 Read-only.